PrefectHQ/code-helper/README.md

 # Code Helper Search API

 A search API that combines keyword-based and vector-based searches to find relevant code snippets and documents.
-It uses a PostgreSQL database with full-text search capabilities and vector search via pgvector.
+It uses PostgreSQL's native full-text search and adds vector search via pgvector.
 The results from both searches are combined using the Reciprocal Rank Fusion (RRF) algorithm to improve relevance.

+This API is meant for consumption from an LLM library or tool for Retrieval Augmented Search (RAG).

 ## Features